CosmicArcher/Move-Planner/README.md

+Disclaimer: The assets are datamined from Girls' Frontline

 ## v1.1 update:
 + You can name Griffin echelons and HOCs for easier identification
 + AP can be adjusted at any time to correct any misclicks